MonkeyDa23/Horizon-Roleplay-1/supabase/functions/INSTRUCTIONS.md

 - `check-function-secrets`
 - `troubleshoot-user-sync`
 - `test-notification`

-**NOTE:** The `discord-proxy` function is no longer needed.
-If you have it deployed from a previous version, you can safely delete it.
+- `discord-proxy` (This one is critical for notifications)

 ---

 ## Step 2: Set Function Secrets

-These secrets allow your functions to securely communicate with your bot.
-This step is much simpler now.
+These secrets allow your Edge Functions to securely communicate with your bot.

 1. Go to Supabase Project -> **Settings** (gear icon) -> **Edge Functions**.
-2. Under the **"Secrets"** section, add the following two secrets:
+2. Under the **"Secrets"** section, add the following two secrets.
+These are used by `sync-user-profile`, `discord-proxy`, and other functions to talk to your bot.

 | Secret Name                | Value                                                                       | Where to get it?                                                              |
 | -------------------------- | --------------------------------------------------------------------------- | ----------------------------------------------------------------------------- |